-Denver Broncos owner Pat Bowlen dies at age 75
+Broncos owner Pat Bowlen dies at 75 before Hall enshrinement

+He finally got the chance when the Broncos beat the Carolina Panthers 24-10 in Super Bowl 50, 18 months after Alzheimer’s forced Bowlen to step down from his daily duties running the team.

+“I’m just glad I had the opportunity,” Elway told The Associated Press in the locker room that night.
+“I didn’t want to think about it too much because I didn’t want to jinx anything.
+But I was waiting for the day that I was able to do that.”

-ENGLEWOOD, Colo.
-(AP) — Pat Bowlen, the Denver Broncos owner who transformed the team from also-rans into NFL champions and helped the league usher in billion-dollar television deals, has died.
+Bowlen, who transformed the team from also-rans into NFL champions and helped the league usher in billion-dollar television deals, died late Thursday, just under two months before his enshrinement in the Pro Football Hall of Fame.
 He was 75.

-In a statement on the team’s website, Bowlen’s family said he died late Thursday night at home surrounded by loved ones.
-The statement did not specify a cause of death.
-Bowlen had battled Alzheimer’s for several years.
+In a statement posted on the Broncos’ website, Bowlen’s family said he died at home surrounded by loved ones.
+They did not specify a cause of death.
+Bowlen had Alzheimer’s for several years.

-Bowlen, elected to the Pro Football Hall of Fame this year, was the first owner in NFL history to have his team win 300 games — including playoffs — in three decades.
-He had as many Super Bowl appearances (seven) as losing seasons, and Denver had a 354-240-1 record since he bought the team in 1984.
+Bowlen was the first owner in NFL history to oversee a team that won 300 games — including playoffs — in three decades.
+He had as many Super Bowl appearances (seven) as losing seasons, and Denver is 354-240-1 since he bought the club in 1984.

 Under his stewardship, the Broncos won Super Bowls in 1998, ’99 and 2016.

-“I’m just glad I had the opportunity,” Elway told The Associated Press in the victorious locker room that night.
-“I didn’t want to think about it too much because I didn’t want to jinx anything.
-But I was waiting for the day that I was able to do that.
-So, I was glad and really thrilled that I was able to do that and we’ll take that trophy over to Pat next week and let him cherish it.”
+Super Bowl 50 was the Broncos’ eighth trip to the big game, the seventh under Bowlen’s watch.

+Bowlen’s wife, Annabel, who recently announced that she, too, has Alzheimer’s, and their children were on hand to accept the Lombardi Trophy on his behalf in Santa Clara.

-Elway delivered the prize to Bowlen’s home back in Denver.
-And in the Mile High City, more than a million fans packed downtown for a victory parade 17 years after Elway capped his remarkable playing career by leading the Broncos to back-to-back titles.
+Elway delivered the third Lombardi Trophy to Bowlen’s home back in Denver, and more than a million fans packed downtown for a victory parade 17 years after Elway capped his remarkable playing career by leading the Broncos to back-to-back titles.

-Super Bowl 50 was the Broncos’ eighth trip to the big game, seven under Bowlen’s watch, and all of those with Elway’s help — first as his QB and then as his GM.

-Bowlen’s wife, Annabel, who sat in for her husband for the team photo in the summer of 2015, and their children were on hand to accept the Lombardi Trophy on his behalf in Santa Clara, California.
+“His soul will live on through the Broncos, the city of Denver and all of our fans,” Bowlen’s family said in its statement.
+“Heaven got a little bit more orange and blue tonight.”

 Bowlen relished working behind the scenes and shied away from the spotlight.
 In the words of former coach Mike Shanahan, “Pat just wanted to be one of the guys.”